 - 2.903 Petition.
 Proceedings to terminate parental rights shall be instituted by a petition filed by the presenting officer on behalf of the tribe pursuant to Section 2.707 or by the parents or guardian of the child.
 The petition shall state: - (a) The name, birth date, and residence of the minor; - (b) The names and residences of the minor's parents, guardian or custodian; - (c) If the child is in detention or shelter care, the place of detention or shelter care and the time he was taken into custody. - (d) The grounds upon which termination is sought. - Upon receipt of the petition, the Children's Court shall set a date for the termination hearing which shall be not more than thirty (30) days after the Children's Court receives the petition from the presenting officer.
-The hearing may be continued: - (a) Upon motion of the minor's parent, guardian or custodian or by the minor or his guardian ad litem, or the Tribal Department. - (b) Upon motion of the presenting officer by reason of the unavailability of material evidence or witnesses and the Children's Court finds the presenting officer has exercised due diligence to obtain the material or evidence and reasonable grounds exist to believe that the material or evidence will become available. - 2.905 Right to a Separate Hearing-right to counsel-no jury trial. - (a) Termination of a parent-child legal relationship shall be considered only after the filing of a written petition alleging the factual grounds for termination, and termination of a parent-child legal relationship shall be considered at a separate hearing following an adjudication of a child as
+The hearing may be continued: - (a) Upon motion of the minor's parent, guardian or custodian or by the minor or his guardian ad litem, or the Tribal Department. - (b) Upon motion of the presenting officer by reason of the unavailability of material evidence or witnesses and the Children's Court finds the presenting officer has exercised due diligence to obtain the material or evidence and reasonable grounds exist to believe that the material or evidence will become available. - 2.905 Right to a Separate Hearing-right to counsel-no jury trial. - (a) Termination of a parent-child legal relationship shall be considered only after the filing of a written petition alleging the factual grounds for termination, and termination of a parent-child legal relationship shall be considered at a separate hearing following an adjudication of a child as dependent or neglected.
+Such motion shall be filed at least thirty days before such hearing.

-- dependent or neglected.
-Such motion shall be filed at least thirty days before such hearing. - (b) After a petition for termination of a parent-child legal relationship is filed pursuant to this article, the parent or parents shall be advised of the right to counsel, as set forth in the Indian Civil Rights Act, 25 USC 1301, et. seq., and the provision of 2.313 of this Code. - (c) An attorney, who shall be the child's previously appointed guardian ad litem whenever possible, shall be appointed to represent the child's best interest in any hearing determining the involuntary termination of the parent-child legal relationship.
-Additionally, said attorney shall be experienced whenever possible, in juvenile law.
+- (b) After a petition for termination of a parent-child legal relationship is filed pursuant to this article, the parent or parents shall be advised of the right to counsel, as set forth in the Indian Civil Rights Act, 25 USC 1301, et seq., and the provision of 2.313 of this Code. - (c) The child's previously appointed GAL whenever possible, shall be appointed to represent the child's best interest in any hearing determining the involuntary termination of the parent-child legal relationship.
 Such representation shall continue until an appropriate permanent placement of the child is effected or until the Court's jurisdiction is terminated.
-If a respondent parent is a minor, a guardian ad litem shall be appointed and shall serve in addition to any counsel requested by the parent. - (d) There shall be no right to a jury trial at proceedings held to consider the termination of a parent-child legal relationship. - 2.906 Notice-abandonment.
+If a respondent parent is a minor, the Court may appoint a GAL upon a finding of good cause for such appointment.
+A GAL so appointed shall serve in addition to any counsel requested by the parent. - (d) There shall be no right to a jury trial at proceedings held to consider the termination of a parent-child legal relationship. - 2.906 Notice-abandonment.
 Before a termination of the parent-child legal relationship based on abandonment can be ordered, the petitioner shall file an affidavit stating what efforts have been made to locate the parent or parents of the child subject to the motion for termination.
 Such affidavit shall be filed not later than ten days prior to the hearing.